farabiahmed/TemplateCpp/README.md

 - doc: The folder that stores documentation of project.
 Text files, uml diagrams and doxygen output etc.

-- scripts: The files you need to run to automating some processes
+- scripts: The files you need to run to automating some processes.

+- config: Configuration files are stored there such as "config.cfg".

 - makefile: Shell commands to automate compiling and linking of source codes and objects.